BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

     - Missing Then assertion: "initialization completes within 300ms"
     - Missing And clause: "form is ready for user interaction"
     - Missing And clause: "memory usage scales linearly with field count"

-- **tests\sequence-player-multi-sequence.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.6:1] (20%)
-  - Issues:
-    - Missing Given setup: "the notifyReady operation is triggered"
-    - Missing When action: "the handler executes"
-    - Missing Then assertion: "it completes successfully within < 50ms"
-    - Missing And clause: "any required events are published"

 - **tests\sequence-player-integration.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.6:3] (0%)
   - Issues: